Best mattress toppers – add cushioning, support, and breathability to your bed

 We're big fans of the Simba Hybrid Mattress so it's perhaps no surprise that we like the brand's hybrid mattress topper, too.

-It may be the most expensive topper on this list, but this mattress topper differs from most others on the market in that it combines actual coil springs as well as a memory foam layer.
+It may be the most expensive topper on this list, but this mattress topper differs from most others on the market in that it combines springs as well as a memory foam upper layer.
 Simba has essentially created a thinner four-layer version of its bestselling mattress, which results in one of the most robust and supportive toppers we've tested and makes this topper the most capable of overhauling your sleep set-up without a full mattress replacement.

 It's a great choice for those looking to upgrade a mattress that has started to sag or lose structure, or for adding proper support and cushioning to a sofa bed.
 The memory foam upper will also help to add cushioning to a firmer mattress and reduce motion transfer between sleeping partners.
+Plus, our testers found its breathability meant they didn't overheat at night.

 Best memory foam mattress topper